Ukrainian Refugees Find Employment In Ontario, Canada Through Joblio Platform

 – Simone Webb, Starlight Executive Director of National Leasing, Starlight Investments.

-Founded by Jon Purizhansky and chaired by the former president of the Manpower Group David Arkless, Joblio operates more efficient recruitment, training, and retraining process for cross-border employment.
+Founded by Jon Purizhansky and chaired by the former president of the Manpower Group David Arkless, Joblio operates more efficient recruitment, training, and retraining process for cross-border employment .
 The company's proprietary Applicant Concierge Experience (ACE) program is focused on pre-departure and post-arrival community management, helping international job seekers to begin acclimating to their new homes even before they leave their countries of origin.

 Differentiated from the non-transparent and inefficient practices of the current global migrant labor market, Joblio’s accessible global platform removes the unethical middlemen from the process, freeing up more economic value for both employers and laborers.
 Its streamlined and transparent hiring process results in faster applicant processing, higher employee satisfaction, and lower employee attrition.